Fill form to unlock content

 With the innoVi platform now extended to the edge, smart city engineers can apply the technology in ways that transform urban life.

 For instance, traffic cameras can use deep learning to track the number and type of vehicles on a road, then recommend that intelligent transportation systems (ITS) reroute commercial trucks.
-Surveillance systems monitoring an area can alert officials of unexpected human activity in real time, allowing authorities to respond quickly and eliminating the need for dedicated human security guards.
+Video systems monitoring an area can alert officials of unexpected activity in real time, allowing authorities to respond quickly and eliminating the need for dedicated security guards.

 Without deep learning at the edge, the data from these systems would likely be used for historical analysis or retroactive scanning rather than real-time intervention.
 Costs would also increase.